 Looking at Figure 5, it is clear that EWI and its peers have portfolios that are tilted distinctly towards smaller companies when compared to the other global trusts included.
-It is also apparent that the global smaller companies' peers offer different propositions, in terms of their value-growth tilt although, overall, EWI is distinguished by having the most-growth orientated portfolio (the growth factor for EWI even surpasses that of Herald and Smithson, which are also generally recognised for having a growth bias).
+It is also apparent that the global smaller companies' peers offer different propositions, in terms of their value-growth tilt although, overall, EWI is distinguished by having the most-growth orientated portfolio (the growth factor for EWI even surpasses that of Herald and Smithson, which are also known for having a growth bias).

-The Schiehallion Fund, another Baillie Gifford Fund, sits to the right of EWI in terms of the growth factor.
+It is not surprising that The Schiehallion Fund, another Baillie Gifford Fund, sits to the right of EWI in terms of the growth factor.
 Schiehallion sits in the growth capital sector and traditionally backs earlier stage and higher growth companies that are unlisted.
-The chart suggests that EWI might be useful to investors looking to capture long-term growth but who favour a tilt towards listed market investments.
+EWI could be a natural choice for investors looking to capture long-term growth but favour a tilt towards listed market investments.